New Words:

 Selected poetry: “An Hour After Breakfast,” The Sun, No 368.
 Reprinted in The Mysterious Life of the Heart: Stories from The Sun about Passion, Longing, and Love.

-One thought on “New Words:
+3 thoughts on “New Words:

 1. “How the Sun Shines on Noise” is one of my all-time favorite books, and I am eager to read the new collection of stories and the novel.
 Please keep me posted on readings and publication information.